morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 ```

-## {{% task %}} Find matching Instancetype and preference
+## {{% task %}} Find matching instance type and preference

-You want to find the optimal configuration of instancetype and preference for a Windows 10 64-bit installation.
+You want to find the optimal configuration of instance type and preference for a Windows 10 64-bit virtual machine.
-According to Microsoft the Windows 10 system requirements[^2] are the following:
+According to Microsoft, the Windows 10 system requirements[^2] are the following:

 ```
 Processor: 1 gigahertz (GHz) or faster processor or SoC